Diana Yambo

 What brought you to a career in technology at the United Nations?

-I joined the technology sector in the United Nations to contribute to the vision of the Sustainable Development Goals.
-I wanted to achieve making the world a better place for everyone regardless of one’s gender or status.
-I joined the UN to demonstrate, as a woman, my potential, skills and ability to accomplish great things.
-The UN opens doors for the global empowerment of women, girls and other marginalized groups which is why I did not want to miss this important opportunity.
-Lastly, the UN serves as the podium where my voice is heard.
-I can voice my stance on issues such as gender inequalities, occupational segregation, gender wage gaps, discrimination and freedom of expression.
+I joined technology in United Nations to give in my contributions and be part of the United Nationsメ vision of the Sustainable Development Goals, and of marking the world a better place for everyone regardless of oneメs gender or status.
+Secondly, I joined technology in UN to demonstrate, as a woman, my potentials, skills, and ability to do greater things.
+Thirdly technology in UN opens doors for the global empowerment of women, girls, and other marginalized groups hence, I donメt want to miss on this important opportunity.
+Lastly, technology in UN the suitable podium where my voice, among other voices, against gender inequalities, occupational segregation, gender wage gaps, discrimination and freedom of expression may be loudly heard.

-What has been your favorite IT project at the United Nations and what was your technical contribution?
+What has been your favorite technology project or initiative at the United Nations and why?
+What was your contribution?

-Developing Diagrammatic Chart for Motorola UHF/VHF Tetra Hand-held Radio was my first favourite small project in the FTS Telecommunications unit.
-As a Hand-held Radio Trainer, I developed the chart which indicated all parts of the UHF/VHF Tetra Hand-held Radio with all their operational functions.
+Developing Diagrammatic Chart for Motorola UHF/VHF Tetra Hand-held Radio was my first favourite small project in our FTS Telecommunications unit.
+As a Hand-held Radio Trainer, I developed that chart, indicating all parts of the UHF/VHF Tetra Hand-held Radio with all their operational functions.
 I also developed a User Training Manual (UTM) for all UHF/VHF radio users in the mission.
-The training manual helps the user understand how to initiate a radio call to the Base Station or direct to another radio.
-The technical guide chart provides great support for the radio users in the UNMISS.
+It helps the user on how to initiate a radio call to the Base Station or direct to another radio.
+Technical guide the chart is providing great support the radio users in the UNMISS.

 What advice would you give women interested in pursuing a field in technology?

-I would advise women to pursue careers in technology in even greater numbers, because they have already made impactful contributions to the digital world.
-Women should explore studying computer science, Cybersecurity, Cloud Computing, Data Scientist and Space Exploration to promote diversity throughout the IT field.
+I would advise women to join field of technology in even greater numbers, because women made untold contributions to the digital world.
+Women have to go for studies in computer science, Cybersecurity, Cloud Computing, Data Scientist, Space Exploration to promote diversity throughout IT.